De Havilland Mosquito: Strike ("fighter-bomber") variants

 The FB Mk.
 VI proved capable of holding its own against fighter aircraft, in addition to strike/bombing roles.
 For example, on 15 January 1945 Mosquito FB Mk.
 VIs of 143 Squadron were engaged by 30 Focke-Wulf Fw 190s from Jagdgeschwader 5: the Mosquitoes sank an armed trawler and two merchant ships, but five Mosquitoes were lost (two reportedly to flak), while shooting down five Fw 190s.

 Another fighter-bomber variant was the Mosquito FB Mk.
-XVIII (sometimes known as the Tsetse) of which one was converted from a FB Mk.
+XVIII (known as the Tsetse) of which one was converted from a FB Mk.
 VI to serve as prototype and 17 were purpose-built.
 The Mk.XVIII was armed with a Molins "6-pounder Class M" cannon: this was a modified QF 6-pounder (57 mm) anti-tank gun fitted with an auto-loader to allow both semi- or fully automatic fire.
 25 rounds were carried, with the entire installation weighing 1580 lb.
 In addition, 900 lb of armour was added within the engine cowlings, around the nose and under the cockpit floor to protect the engines and crew from heavily armed U-boats, the intended primary target of the Mk.XVIII.
 Two or four .303 (7.7 mm) Browning machine guns were retained in the nose and were used to "sight" the main weapon onto the target.

 The Air Ministry initially suspected that this variant would not work, but tests proved otherwise.
 Although the gun provided the Mosquito with yet more anti-shipping firepower for use against U-boats, it required a steady approach run to aim and fire the gun, making its wooden construction an even greater liability, in the face of intense anti-aircraft fire.
 The gun had a muzzle velocity of 2950 ft/s and an excellent range of some 1800–1,500 yds.
 It was sensitive to sidewards movement; an attack required a dive from 5000 ft at a 30° angle with the turn and bank indicator on centre.
 A move during the dive could jam the gun.
 The prototype HJ732 was converted from a FB.VI and was first flown on 8 June 1943.